Crystalline silica regulations on construction sites: what you need to know

 Prevention solutions on site

-1. Dry sanding with class H extraction
+1. Dry grinding with class H extraction

 The Sept Tools IU33 Longopac is a class H vacuum with continuous Longopac bagging.
 The operator never touches the dust: tie the bag, cut it, unroll a new one.
 Zero contact, zero exposure.

-2. Wet sanding
+2. Wet grinding

 3. Source capture (hood, extraction ring)